Fugue: Permutation fugue

 Permutation fugue describes a type of composition (or technique of composition) in which elements of fugue and strict canon are combined.
 Each voice enters in succession with the subject, each entry alternating between tonic and dominant, and each voice, having stated the initial subject, continues by stating two or more themes (or countersubjects), which must be conceived in correct invertible counterpoint.
 (In other words, the subject and countersubjects must be capable of being played both above and below all the other themes without creating any unacceptable dissonances.)
 Each voice takes this pattern and states all the subjects/themes in the same order (and repeats the material when all the themes have been stated, sometimes after a rest).

 There is usually very little non-structural/thematic material.
 During the course of a permutation fugue, it is quite uncommon, actually, for every single possible voice-combination (or "permutation") of the themes to be heard.
 This limitation exists in consequence of sheer proportionality: the more voices in a fugue, the greater the number of possible permutations.
 In consequence, composers exercise editorial judgment as to the most musical of permutations and processes leading thereto.
 One example of permutation fugue can be seen in the eighth and final chorus of J.S.
 Bach's cantata, Himmelskönig, sei willkommen, BWV 182.

 Permutation fugues differ from conventional fugue in that there are no connecting episodes, nor statement of the themes in related keys.
 So for example, the fugue of Bach's Passacaglia and Fugue in C minor, BWV 582 is not purely a permutation fugue, as it does have episodes between permutation expositions.
 Invertible counterpoint is essential to permutation fugues but is not found in simple fugues.

 Fughetta

 A fughetta is a short fugue that has the same characteristics as a fugue.
 Often the contrapuntal writing is not strict, and the setting less formal.
 See for example, variation 24 of Beethoven's Diabelli Variations Op.
 120.

+Mirror fugue

+A mirror fugue is a fugue, or rather two fugues, one of which is the mirror image of the other.
+It is as though a mirror were placed above or below an existing fugue, producing inversions of each interval in each part, as well as inverting the position of the parts within the texture, so that, for example, the topmost part in one fugue is inverted to produce the lowest part in the other.
+This is well demonstrated by the two four-part fugues of Contrapunctus 12 in The Art of Fugue.

+The two three-part fugues of Contrapunctus 13 exhibit a similar relationship to each other, but this cannot strictly be called a mirror fugue, since the position of each inverted part is not itself inverted in the texture, SAB becoming not BAS, but BSA.